IBM/chopstix/docs/installation.md

 process:

-- [Microprobe](https://github.com/IBM/microprobe) to be able to convert the generated Microprobe Test files (MPTs) to other format after tracing.
+- [Microprobe](https://github.com/IBM/microprobe) to be able to convert the generated Microprobe Test files (MPTs) to other formats after tracing.
 - [Valgrind](https://valgrind.org/) to be able to complete the generated MPTs with detailed memory access trace information.